At This Moment: Re-release

-Five years after the original release, the studio version of "At This Moment" was included on several episodes of the NBC sitcom Family Ties during the 1985–86 season as the love song associated with Alex P. Keaton (played by Michael J. Fox) and his girlfriend Ellen Reed (played by Tracy Pollan, whom Fox eventually married in real life).
+Five years after the original release, a studio version of "At This Moment" was included on several episodes of the NBC sitcom Family Ties during the 1985–86 season as the love song associated with Alex P. Keaton (played by Michael J. Fox) and his girlfriend Ellen Reed (played by Tracy Pollan, whom Fox eventually married in real life).
 Its exposure on Family Ties renewed interest in the song.
 Reissue label Rhino Records purchased the track from the band's original record label, Alfa (the American subsidiary of which was by then inactive), and re-released it in its original version as Rhino 74403.
 The tune then began a revived chart run, eventually hitting number 1 on both the Billboard Hot 100 and Adult Contemporary charts in January 1987.

-The song also hit the Billboard R&B Chart and the Billboard Hot Country Chart.
-As the song was starting to take off, it came to the attention of Ron Carpentier, President of RCI Music Promotion, who was hired on the promotion of the song to radio and soon after the song hit the Billboard Hot Country Chart.
+The song also bears a rare distinction of becoming a crossover hit on both the Billboard R&B Chart and the Billboard Hot Country Chart, reaching number 70 and number 42 on these charts, respectively.
+As the song was starting to take off, it came to the attention of Ron Carpentier, President of RCI Music Promotion, who was hired for promotion of the song to radio, and soon after, the song hit the Billboard Hot Country Chart.
 It quickly sold over a million copies in the United States, becoming one of the last Gold-certified singles in the 45 rpm format.
-The song crossed over to the R&B and country formats, reaching number 42.
 "At This Moment" would be the last song for 13 years to appear on the country charts and reach number one on the pop charts.